Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 | Music      | Play music over different SRS-radios on your servers.                   | Music  |                                           |

 ### Plugins
-A plugin is in general a list of Discord commands, sometimes in-game chat commands and things that should happen, when specific events are being received by DCS.
-DCSServerBot comes with a rich set of default plugins but can be enhanced either by optional plugins provided by me or some that you or some other community member wrote on their own.
+A plugin is an expansion of the bot that can be controlled via Discord commands and sometimes in-game chat commands.
+These commands can be received in DCS or be controlled by events in the game.
+DCSServerBot comes with a rich set of default plugins, but it can be enhanced with optional plugins.
+I can write those myself, but you as a community member can also create your own plugins (and maybe share them with others).

 | Plugin       | Scope                                                                       | Optional | Depending on          | Documentation                              |
 |--------------|-----------------------------------------------------------------------------|----------|-----------------------|--------------------------------------------|